symbol/symbol-docs/source/guides/multisig/modifying-a-multisig-account-min-approval.rst

 Method #02: Using the SDK
 *************************

-One of the cosignatory accounts, for example Alice's, will announce a :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>` to increase ``minApprovalDelta``.
+One of the cosignatory accounts, for example Alice's, will announce a :ref:`multisigaccountmodificationtransaction` to increase ``minApprovalDelta``.

 1. Open a new file.
 Then, define Alice's account public key and the multisig account private key into new variables.